Pupil Premium Expenditure

 |

-Termly as part of pupil progress review meetings |
+SLT | Termly as part of pupil progress review meetings |

 Pupils who are also SEND to receive appropriate support being fully inclusive meaning that they make at least expected progress from their starting points